FACTBOX-European soccer's return to action after coronavirus

 ESTONIA Top-flight action in Estonia has been paused since March 13.
 The Estonian Football Association said players could start training from May 2 following a protocol it had agreed with the government.

-FAROE ISLANDS Having avoided the worst of the pandemic, the modest Faroe Islands league looks set to become the first to resume with the date set for May 9.
+FAROE ISLANDS Having avoided the worst of the pandemic, the modest Faroe Islands league resumed on May 9 with games played in empty stadiums.

 FINLAND Teams have been given permission to train again, although the Finnish FA has been criticised for some of its safety guidelines which have been described as "hazy" by one club director.